citizens-guide-open-data/presentations/20160510_geothink-si-presentation/pres_notes.markdown

 ## Revaluation of Open Data (4min)

-- Acknowledgement of heterogeneity.
-Publics are constructed based on the provision of infrastructures (Dantec, 2013)

-- Resist equivocations of datafication with democracy (Powell, 2015)
+Finally we wanted to end with some small thoughts on ways forward in understanding 'value' from a civil society perspective.

+If, as Kranzberg's first law of technology slightly tailored, articulates "[data] is neither good nor bad; nor is it neutral" we have to continually challenge ourselves and develop strategies that push us toward better outcomes:

+- First we are hoping for a greater **acknowledgement of the heterogeneity within civil society**.
+As Curtis mentioned, using the concept of **publics** can open space between an undifferentiated understanding of citizens.
+Recent work on Big Data's impact on marginalized communities by XXX and XXX brings this out.

+- Further, if infrastructures lead to the construction of these publics more care needs to be taken in understanding the impacts of their design (Dantec, 2013)

+- Second, more work needs to be to resist equivocations of datafication with democracy (Powell, 2015).
+If we rely on open data alone to drive greater democracy have we fully understood the tradeoffs of relying on quantified experience, is there a potential collapse that may be occuring?

-- Engagement and Mobilization.
-Participation to redress (Seiber and Johnson, 2015) rather than reinforce existing powerful groups
+- Third, further thinking of engagement and mobilization.
+Participation to redress (Seiber and Johnson, 2015) rather than reinforce existing powerful groups.

-% drive home
+So, with all of this, how do we as open data researchers, but also representatives of civil society, challenge ourselves to keep these considerations visible, to work with friction, and demand technologies that remain opaque.